h-okon/Acer-Aspire-A515-Hackintosh/README.md

 * Be aware of fake BCM94352z cards for under $25.
 Real cards are not cheap.
 Look for legit cards.
 Use aliexpress / chinese portals as a last resort.
 * Default Wifi card **DOES NOT** work under MacOS and will never do.
 Bluetooth might work - but it's power managament is not supported, so you are stuck with always on BT.
 ### Installation
+ This guide is **ONLY** for Mojave 10.14.* It might not work on Catalina or High Sierra.

 There are many tutorials on how to install OSX on a PC class hardware.
 However using my Clover you can simply install OS 10.14 or newer on Acer Aspire A515.
 Make sure to connect **USB keyboard and mouse** as the I2C bus and PS2 is **NOT**supported (yet) during instalation.